mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 **Preparing** for an interview is a rewarding, stressful, and exciting experience.
 Passing an interview could be the outcome of enough focused preparation
 (luck is involved too, but I'll get to this shortly).
 The process is stressful on every single stage from the first time you send your resume and wait for the automated program or the recruiter not to reject it until the last day you negotiate your offer with your recruiter.
-However, the process is rewarding because you improve your problem-solving skills
+However, the process is rewarding because you improve your problem-solving skills, also, the concepts that you learn when you're preparing for the system design interviews are invaluable and will be helpful throughout your career.

 **Luck is involved in the interview process**.
 You may have prepared a lot but: